sdementen/piecash/docs/source/object_model.rst

 ============

 There are 5 core objects in GnuCash  : `Book`_, `Commodity`_, `Account`_, `Transaction`_, `Split`_.
-An additional object, the `Price`_, is used in reports and for display (for instance, to convert all accounts balance in the default currency).
-While not as core as the others, it is an essential piece of functionality for anyone using GnuCash to track a stock portfolio value.
+An additional object, the `Price`_, is strongly linked to the Commodity and is used in reports and for display (for instance, to convert all accounts balance in the default currency).
+While not as core as the others, it is an essential piece of functionality for anyone using GnuCash to track a stock portfolio value or multi-currency book.

 .. note::